 Claudia’s Tuesday Ride: A Casual Ride for folks who want to enjoy the company of others.
 Distance can range from 16 to 30 miles.
 The ride may be divided into two groups to accommodate the variety of riders.
 No one gets left behind.
 Rides begin at Liberty Bicycle except for the first Tuesday of the month when it starts from Fletcher Park.
 The start time varies accounting to the weather and the time of year.
 For example, in the summer we try to start early before it gets hot and in the winter, we start later to take advantage of the warmer temperatures.

 E-Bike Rides: This ride is being led by Nancy Fitzpatrick.
-It is intended to be a group of people who are already comfortable and familiar with road bike group riding, bike etiquette, road safety rules, capable of averaging 14-16 mph for the ride, and able to ride 20-40 miles at a time.
-It will be a “no-drop” ride.
+It is intended to be a group of people who are already comfortable and familiar with road bike group riding, bike etiquette, road safety rules, capable of averaging 15-17 mph for the ride, and able to ride 20-40 miles at a time.
+It will be a “no-drop” ride, and no one will be left behind.
 It is NOT about racing, speed, or competition, and there will be NO pace-lining or drafting encouraged, as e-bikes are not conducive to that.
-Riders who do not have E-Bikes are welcome, too, but of course must be able to ride at a faster B- or C+ pace (to keep up with those darn E-bikes!).
-Rides usually will be Wednesday, Friday, OR Sunday mornings initially starting in Weaverville at Dula Springs parking lot, corner of N. Main St and Dula Springs Rd but please look in your email for exact details for place and time.
+Rides will be Sunday and Wednesday mornings, occasionally a slower, shorter ride on Friday mornings, for those who are new to e-biking; these will be with prior arrangements, via email or phone.
+The rides will originate from numerous locations, the majority being out of Weaverville, but to include Mars Hill, Burnsville, Jupiter, and Barnardsville.
+Rides will begin 9:00 am, unless changed due to weather conditions.

 Easy Paced Rides: These rides are intended for folks who prefer an easier pace.
 Generally, the Asheville ride will follow the French Broad river from Alexander Park into Marshall, where there is an opportunity to have coffee or a snack, then return to Alexander Park.
 This is one of the flattest rides in the area!
 Occasionally, rides to the tailgate markets in Asheville are offered, also with the option of coffee and pastry from the vendors Additional routes and starting locations can be implemented by folks willing to become ride leaders in their respective geography.
 The Hendersonville ride will meander around some flatter and low traffic areas in Hendersonville and/or Henderson County.
 Occasionally, rides to the tailgate in Hendersonville and the Underground Bakery will be offered.